OpaxIV/drm_in_games/disasm_vm_obfuscators/analysis.md

 ## Analysis of the vm_base.bin File

-This documents contains an analysis (or an attempt at that) of the vim_base.bin binary of the r2con2021_deobfuscation workshop by Dr. Tim Blazytko.
+This documents contains an analysis (or an attempt at that) of the vim_base.bin binary of the r2con2021_deobfuscation workshop by Dr. Tim Blazytko (linked bellow).

 ## Definition of an VM Obfuscation
 ???